suz608/InstaCoffee/README.md

 - **PUT /change/name**
   Update username.
 - **POST /verify-user**
-  Verify if user is already in the database.
+  Verify if a user is in the database.

 ### External APIs
 - Real-time weather API provided by [OpenWeather](https://openweathermap.org/)